This Thunderbird add-on searches address book(s) for pairs of matching contact entries.

 When a card is deleted and it has a primary email address that is contained in one or more mailing lists and the other card does not have the same primary email address, the address is also deleted from the respective mailing lists.

-- The '≡' symbol is shown between fields with identical values.
+- The '≡' symbol is shown between non-empty fields with identical values, while non-identical values are highlighted by color.

 All other relations are determined after abstraction of values (see the definitions below).

-- The '≃' symbol is used for indicating matching names, email addresses, or phone numbers.
+- The '≃' symbol indicates matching names, email addresses, or phone numbers.

 - The '⋦' and '⋧' symbols indicate that a field or a whole card contains less/more information than the other.